 Flinders Ranges Outback Tour

 I went on a 3-day Outback Adventure to explore this remote area of South Australia: One of the most ancient Outback Areas of Australia.
-Can highly recommend it if you haven't been to this area before.
-It's huge, you will save lots of time and hassle with this local tour operator who has been around for over 35 years.
+Can highly recommend it if you haven’t been to this area before.
+It’s huge, and you will save lots of time and hassle with this local tour operator who has been around for over 35 years.

-A 4WDrive Adventure in Cooktown
+A 4WD Adventure from Cairns to Cooktown

 I spent 2 days from Cairns to Cooktown on a four-wheel adventure.